-Bac kground

-1. Name of charter school on whos

-Board of Directors you intend to serve Sage Collegiate Public Charter School

-2. Full name Jennifer L. Braster

-Home Address

-2 Business Name and Address Naylor & Braster, 1050 Indigo Drive, Suite 200, 89145

-Phone Number

-E-mail address

-3. 4. board of this charter school.

-1. Resume and professional bio o are attached.

-5. Indicate whether you currently or have previously served on a board of a school district, another charter school, a non-public school or any not-for-profit corporation (to the extent not otherwise indicated in your response to Item 3, above).
-Does not apply to me.
-X Yes

-tate of Nevada Board of Oriental Medicine

-6. e board of the proposed charter school?

-In college, I tutored elementar ry school-aged children in lower-income areas of Boston,

-7. What is your understanding of the appropriate role of a public charter school board member?
+kground Name of charter school on whos Board of Directors you intend to Dourd of Directors you intend to Suge donograte I usine diarter senser 2.
+Full name Jennifer L. Braster Home Address 196 Lomita Heights Drive, Las Vegas, NV 89138 Business Name and Address Naylor & Braster, 1050 Indigo Drive, Suite 200, 89145 Phone Number 267-253-6582 E-mail address Jbrastersage@gmail.com 3.
+4. Brief educational and employme board of this charter school.
+Resume and professional bio ent history and discussion of qualifications to serve on the o are attached.
+5. another charter school, a non-punot otherwise indicated in your ☐ Does not apply to me. ☐ Ye 6.
+Why do you wish to serve on the In college, I tutored elemental MA.
+It was my first glimpse in we owe it to all children to ha e board of the proposed charter school? ry school-aged children in lower-income areas of Boston, the inequalities in the public school system.
+As a society, ve the same opportunities, and being on the board of this ward in leveling the playing field for all children.
+7. the appropriate role of a public charter school board member?